josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Inside that main `.scss` file, you're free to `@import` any other SCSS files you like, as you might when using Sass.
 Since our layout "wraps" every page on the site, any Sass that passes through it will be compiled as a global style.

 Ok, we've gotten a pretty good idea of project structure and styling at this point.
-Let's move on to the last big missing piece: support for Markdown, via a Svelte package called MDSvex.
+Let's move on to the last big missing piece: support for Markdown, via a Svelte package called mdsvex.

-## Adding Markdown support with MDSvex
+## Adding Markdown support with mdsvex

-If you've heard of MDX (generally used in React-based projects), you could think of the curiously named MDSvex as the Svelte equivalent.
-Otherwise, just know that MDSvex not only processes Markdown into static HTML for us, but it _also_ allows us to inject Svelte into Markdown--handy for adding functional components to our content where needed!
+If you've heard of MDX (generally used in React-based projects), you could think of the curiously named mdsvex as the Svelte equivalent.
+Otherwise, just know that mdsvex not only processes Markdown into static HTML for us, but it _also_ allows us to inject Svelte into Markdown--handy for adding functional components to our content where needed!

-Here's the terminal command to install MDSvex:
+Here's the terminal command to install mdsvex:

 ```bash
 npm i -D mdsvex
 ```

-Just like `svelte-preprocess`, once we've installed MDSvex, we'll need to let SvelteKit know how to use it, in our `svelte.config.js` file.
+Just like `svelte-preprocess`, once we've installed mdsvex, we'll need to let SvelteKit know how to use it, in our `svelte.config.js` file.

-First, add MDSvex to the list of imports at the top of the file (notice the named import `{}` syntax):
+First, add mdsvex to the list of imports at the top of the file (notice the named import `{}` syntax):

 ```js
 // svelte.config.js